One common symptom is a persistent cough or a change in the character of a chronic cough.

 In non–small cell lung cancer, chemotherapy usually also prolongs survival and treats symptoms.
 In people with non–small cell lung cancer that has spread to other parts of the body, the median survival increases to 9 months with treatment.
 Targeted therapies may also improve cancer patient survival.

-Some people with non–small cell lung cancer survive significantly longer when treated with chemotherapy, radiation therapy, or some of the newer targeted therapies.
+Some people with non–small cell lung cancer survive significantly longer when treated with chemotherapy, radiation therapy, or some of the targeted therapies.
 Targeted therapies include drugs, such as biologic agents that specifically target lung tumors.
-Recent studies have identified proteins within cancer cells and the blood vessels that nourish the cancer cells.
+Studies have identified proteins within cancer cells and the blood vessels that nourish the cancer cells.
 These proteins may be involved in regulating and promoting cancer growth and metastasis.
-Drugs have been designed to specifically affect the abnormal protein expression and potentially kill the cancer cells or inhibit their growth.
+Drugs have been designed to specifically affect the abnormal protein's effects and potentially kill the cancer cells or inhibit their growth.
 Drugs that target such abnormalities include bevacizumab, gefitinib, erlotinib, crizotinib, vemurafenib, and dabrafenib.

 Other treatments are often needed for people who have lung cancer.
 Many such treatments, called palliative treatments, aim to relieve symptoms and improve quality of life rather than cure cancer.